Franktra/Prompts_n_Pockets_Guide/README.md

 # Git commands for version control
 Version control- manage different versions of your code.
 This allows you to keep track of changes, revert to a previous version if needed, and collaborate with others.

+# Unleashing Creativity: The Action Framework for AI-Powered Adventures (ADD: links for Articles + Github)
+full article with the requested hyperlinks